byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 *Proof of concept: Oct 2016 - Jan 2020 (guest reviews available upon request)*

-## *Designing Through Spirit; Using curiosity and imagination, the æsthetics of a natural law.*
+## *Designing Through Spirit; Using curiosity, intuition and imagination, the æsthetics of a natural law.*

 **A response to the challenge of her Life; reForming a Relationship With Mother Earth, An Act Of Surrender.**